 - There's a documentary series in the UK called My Big Fat Gypsy Wedding, which challenges the stereotypes about Irish Travellers and Romani, as it shows several different aspects of Traveller life.
 However, in showing the truth about several stereotypes, it also showed something about Traveller communities that has become another stereotype: their extravagant wedding dresses.

-- One infamous episode of Star Trek: The Next Generation had Irish Travelers in SPACE via a group of "neo-transcendentalist" colonists known as the Bringloidi (Bringlóid being Irish Gaelic for "dream").
+- "Up the Long Ladder", an infamous episode of Star Trek: The Next Generation, had Irish Travelers in SPACE via a group of "neo-transcendentalist" colonists known as the Bringloidi (Bringlóid being Irish Gaelic for "dream").
 They're about as stereotypical as you can get: slovenly, ignorant, and disruptive, led by a drunkard trying to marry off his nagging daughter.
 The script was approved by an Irish-American, but plenty of other Irish folks weren't amused.

 - The Bringloidi aren't really based on Travellers, more on stereotypes of rural Irish people in general.
 The accent is all wrong, for one thing.